Electronic health records in the United States: Start-up costs

 In a survey by DesRoches et al. (2008), 66% of physicians without EHRs cited capital costs as a barrier to adoption, while 50% were uncertain about the investment.
 Around 56% of physicians without EHRs stated that financial incentives to purchase and/or use EHRs would facilitate adoption.
 In 2002, initial costs were estimated to be $50,000–70,000 per physician in a 3-physician practice.
 Since then, costs have decreased with increasing adoption.
 A 2011 survey estimated a cost of $32,000 per physician in a 5-physician practice during the first 60 days of implementation.

 One case study by Miller et al. (2005) of 14 small primary-care practices found that the average practice paid for the initial and ongoing costs within 2.5 years.
-A 2003 cost-benefit analysis found that using EMRs for 5 years created a net benefit of $86,000 per provider.
+A 2003 cost-benefit analysis found that using EHRs for 5 years created a net benefit of $86,000 per provider.

 Some physicians are skeptical of the positive claims and believe the data is skewed by vendors and others with an interest in EHR implementation.

 Brigham and Women's Hospital in Boston, Massachusetts, estimated it achieved net savings of $5 million to $10 million per year following installation of a computerized physician order entry system that reduced serious medication errors by 55 percent.
 Another large hospital generated about $8.6 million in annual savings by replacing paper medical charts with EHRs for outpatients and about $2.8 million annually by establishing electronic access to laboratory results and reports.